vsandrade/EFCoreCurso/Readme.md

 ## Curso de Entity Framework Core - [Course](http://www.udemy.com/course/efcore-aspnetcore-webapi-sqlserver/).

-This is all of the files for our Course about Bootstrap 4.
+This is all of the files for our Course about EF Core!

 The Summary is: